-Debit cards also do not meet the buying needs of many consumers.
+We believe that debit cards also do not meet the buying needs of many consumers.
 They are an inflexible method of payment, particularly for consumers contemplating a higher value purchase.
 Debit cards restrict buying power to a consumer's account balance, constrain the ability to budget over time, and do not provide the optionality or ability to responsibly access credit.

-Merchants facing rising customer acquisition costs, and existing solutions are insufficient
+Merchants face rising customer acquisition costs, and existing solutions are insufficient